Ashburton Clock Tower: Refurbishment of the clock

-In the 1970s, in anticipation that a new clock tower would finally be built, a group of volunteers from the Ashburton Lions Club worked on restoration of the mechanism, with 400 hours of labour in a home workshop every Monday night for a year.
+In the 1970s, in anticipation that a new clock tower would finally be built, a group of volunteers from the Ashburton Lions Club worked on restoration of the clock mechanism, with 400 hours of labour in a home workshop in sessions every Monday night for a year.

 Clock tower (1976)

 The Ashburton County Council decided to fund the establishment of a new clock tower in Baring Square East as part of celebrating the centenary of the Ashburton County in 1977.
 (Note: The Ashburton County Council (established 1877), and the Ashburton Bororough Council (established 1878), were superseded by the Ashburton District Council in 1989.)

 The clock tower is 21 m high.
-It was designed by Warren and Mahoney Architects, and built in 1976 by Bradford Construction Ltd. The refurbished clock mechanism was installed by Horrell Engineering.
+It was designed by Warren and Mahoney Architects, and built in 1976 by Bradford Construction Ltd. The refurbished 1904 clock mechanism was installed by Horrell Engineering.
 The clock and its bell chimes were re-commissioned in the new tower at 4:00pm on 26 November 1976.

 A seismic upgrade of the tower was completed in 2011, using wraps of glass fibre fabric around the top and bottom 600 mm of the four post-tensioned concrete columns.
 The belfry slab was also strengthened.

 A local Ashburton engineer, Trevor Cullimore, took on the role of caretaker of the clock from the time of its re-commissioning in 1976.
 As of 2024, he had been maintaining the clock for 48 years.